kernelci/lava-docker/README.md

 This file describe how are setuped your boards, and how they are connected and powered.
 ```
 lab-slave-name:
+	boardlist:
 		devicename:
 			type: the devicetype of this device
 			pdu:
 				daemon: The hostname running the PDU daemon (always localhost)
 				host: The host name of the PDU as named in lavapdu.conf
 				port: portnumber (The port number of the PDU where the device is connected)
 			uart:
 				type:
 				serial: The serial number in case of FTDI uart
 ```
 Notes:
 uart FTDI only need serial